turbot/steampipe-plugin-okta/docs/tables/okta_group.md

   okta_group;
 ```

-### list groups for which membership has not been changed for more than 30 days
+### List groups without membership changes for more than 30 days

 ```sql
 select